epiecs/vaultwarden-server/README.md

 ## Sending emails

-You can enter the neccesary configuration in `config/vaultwarden/vaultwarden.env`
+You can enter the neccesary configuration in `config/vaultwarden/vaultwarden.env`.
+Be sure to fill in the correct domain including the protocol used (http|https) or the invite links won't work.